ncatlab/nlab-content/pages/5120.md

 ## Other related notions

 * spectral flow in geometry; related to study of index theorems
-* Very recently, V. Retakh at all proved some analogues of spectral theorems for tensor of higher rank, rather than matrices.
+* Very recently, Gnang, Elgammal and Retakh proved some analogues of spectral theorems for tensors of higher rank, rather than for matrices.

 ## Literature